 “You’re learning to work on camera“

 The majority of camera work you’ll do will require to you be unaware of the camera.
 And when you do work on camera, you’ll need to learn how to adjust for the master shot versus the close up, or the requirements of multi-cam show.
 None of these ‘real world’ experiences are learned through a webcam or worse, a cellphone camera.
 But even more importantly, you’ll almost never be working with a scene or acting partner through a screen.
 Period.
 The person will be live and present with you.
 You may be learning self-tape, and remote auditioning skills, but again, this is a limited case.
-We’ve heard of schools doing scenes while the students are holding and moving their laptops and cameras in their rooms to “follow the action”.
+There are schools doing scenes online while the students are holding and moving their laptops and cameras in their rooms to “follow the action”.
 This will almost never be done on a set/stage.
 Teaching this online is building horrible habits in the student.